Genealogical processes of sequential Monte Carlo methods and other non-neutral population models under rapid mutation: A restated convergence theorem

 for $\delta > 0$, $t > 0$, and $0 = z_0 < z_1 < \ldots < z_{ k - 1 } < t < z_j$ for some finite $j$, which exists because of the minimal separation $\delta$.
 Since the state space of $\bar{ G }_{ \tau_N( t ) }^{ N, n }$ is finite, by \cite[Corollary 7.4, Chapter 3]{ethier/kurtz:1986} it suffices to show that for every $\eta \in ( 0, 1 )$ and $t > 0$, there exists $\delta > 0$ such that

-This can be done by noticing that $\bar{ G }_{ \tau_N( \cdot ) }^{ N, n }$ jumps at most $n - 1$ times, and we have already shown that its holding times between jumps converge weakly to independent, exponentially distributed random variables.
+This can be done by noticing that $\bar{ G }_{ \tau_N( \cdot ) }^{ N, n }$ jumps at most $n - 1$ times, and we have already shown that its holding times between jumps converge weakly to independent, exponentially distributed random variables (see \eqref{exponential_upper}, \eqref{exponential_lower} in Part 1).

 Let $( Z_1, \ldots, Z_{ n - 1 } )$ denote the limiting holding times between jumps, i.e.\ the entries are independent and $Z_j \sim \text{Exp}\big( \binom{ n - j + 1 }{ 2 } \big)$.
 They can be seen as the $N \to \infty$ limits of $( T_n, \ldots T_2 )$ introduced above Theorem \ref{thm:main_result}.
 All these jumps of the genealogical process are separated by time windows of width $\delta > 0$ with probability